docker/docs/docker-for-ibm-cloud/administering-swarms.md

 ### Account-level resources
 For an account-level view of services and infrastructure that can be used in your swarm, log in to your [IBM Cloud](https://console.bluemix.net/) account.

 * The IBM Cloud dashboard provides information on connected IBM Cloud services in the account, such as Watson and Internet of Things.
 * The IBM Cloud infrastructure portal shows account infrastructure resources such as virtual devices, storage, and networking.

 ### Other resources
-For logging and metric data from your swarm, you must first [enable logging for the cluster](logging.md), and then access the data in your IBM Cloud organization and space.
+To gather logging and metric data from your swarm, first [enable logging for the cluster](logging.md), and then access the data in your IBM Cloud organization and space.

 ## UCP and CLIs
 Docker EE for IBM Cloud employs a flexible architecture and integration with IBM Cloud that you can use to leverage IBM Cloud resources and customize your swarm environment.
 Docker EE UCP exposes the standard Docker API, and as such, includes certain functions that instead should be done by using Docker EE for IBM Cloud capabilities.